Comedo

-A comedo is a clogged hair follicle (pore) in the skin.
+A comedo (plural comedones) is a clogged hair follicle (pore) in the skin.
 Keratin (skin debris) combines with oil to block the follicle.
 A comedo can be open (blackhead) or closed by skin (whitehead) and occur with or without acne.
-The word "comedo" comes from the Latin comedere, meaning "to eat up", and was historically used to describe parasitic worms; in modern medical terminology, it is used to suggest the worm-like appearance of the expressed material.
+The word comedo comes from Latin comedere 'to eat up' and was historically used to describe parasitic worms; in modern medical terminology, it is used to suggest the worm-like appearance of the expressed material.

 The chronic inflammatory condition that usually includes comedones, inflamed papules, and pustules (pimples) is called acne.
 Infection causes inflammation and the development of pus.
 Whether a skin condition classifies as acne depends on the number of comedones and infection.
 Comedones should not be confused with sebaceous filaments.

 Comedo-type ductal carcinoma in situ (DCIS) is not related to the skin conditions discussed here.
 DCIS is a noninvasive form of breast cancer, but comedo-type DCIS may be more aggressive, so may be more likely to become invasive.